How a QPRT Can Help Reduce Estate Tax

 Qualified Personal Residential Trusts (QPRTs) can be effective estate planning tools that may help you pay fewer gift and estate taxes when passing on a house to your heirs.

-At the end of 2025, the lifetime gift and estate tax exemption—currently $12.92 million per individual—is scheduled to be cut in half when portions of the 2017 Tax Cuts and Jobs Act expire.
-As a result, many more estates may face federal estate taxes.
-This is especially true for homeowners in high-cost areas, where rising home values could push their estates into taxable territory.
+Sizable estates with values approaching the lifetime gift and estate tax exemption limit—$13.99 million per individual in 2025 and $15 million in 2026—may face federal and state estate taxes, particularly for homeowners in high-cost areas, where rising home values could push their estates into taxable territory.

 One solution to this potential problem is a Qualified Personal Residence Trust (QPRT), which lets you transfer your personal residence to an irrevocable trust that grants you the right to live in the house for a specified number of years before passing it to your beneficiaries.

 That's because your trust lawyer first calculates the value of your time in the house under the terms of the trust—a.k.a. your retained interest.
-He or she then subtracts that amount from the house's fair market value at the time of the transfer to the trust to determine the remainder interest, or reportable gift tax value.
+They then subtract that amount from the house's fair market value at the time of the transfer to the trust to determine the remainder interest, or reportable gift tax value.

-Consider Mary, a 50-year-old widow with a $3 million home she transfers to a QPRT with a 20-year occupancy term.
-The remainder interest in the home—which is calculated using the home's assessed value, the trust's term, Mary's age, and the prevailing Section 7520 interest rate1—is $1,137,122, which she deducts from her lifetime gift and estate tax exemption.
-After 20 years, the home passes to Mary's son with no further gift or estate tax obligation—no matter how much it may have appreciated in the meantime.
+Consider Mary, a 50-year-old widow with a $5 million home she transfers to a QPRT with a 20-year occupancy term.
+The remainder interest in the home, $1,619,700, is calculated using the home's assessed value, the trust's term, Mary's age, and the prevailing Section 7520 interest rate, which the IRS sets monthly to value gifts for tax purposes.
+Mary deducts $1,619,700 from her lifetime gift and estate tax exemption, and after 20 years, the home passes to her son with no further gift or estate tax obligation—no matter how much it may have appreciated in the meantime.

 Some caveats: